 In case a Facebook post contains only the text and no pictures, it's going to look like a regular PM from your page.
 No links or other indications from what FB page it came from would be provided.
 Below is how a simple text post looks like when sent via FB autoposting:

-I really hope this helps you guys get a better picture of how your subscribers see messages from the bot.
-If you have any questions or suggestions, make sure to let our Support Team know!
+We really hope this helps you get a better picture of how your subscribers see messages from the bot.
+If you have any questions or suggestions, make sure to contact our Support Team!